Why is my Amazon OpenSearch Service cluster in a red or yellow status?

 }

-For more information about reducing your JVM memory pressure, see How do I troubleshoot high JVM memory pressure on my OpenSearch Service cluster?
+For more information to reduce your JVM memory pressure, see How do I troubleshoot high JVM memory pressure on my OpenSearch Service cluster?

 Node failure

 When your cluster experiences a node failure, shards that are allocated to a node become unassigned.
 When there are no replica shards available for a given index, even a single node failure can cause red health status.
-Having two replica shards and a Multi-AZ deployment protects your cluster against data loss during a hardware failure.
+Use two replica shards and a Multi-AZ deployment to protect your cluster against data loss for hardware failures.

-You can confirm node failures by checking your Amazon CloudWatch metrics.
-For more information about identifying a node failure, see Failed cluster nodes.
+Check your Amazon CloudWatch metrics to confirm node failures.
+For more information to identify a node failure, see Failed cluster nodes.

 Note: It's also a best practice to assign one replica shard for each index or to use dedicated primary nodes and activate zone awareness.
 For more information, see Coping with failure on the Elasticsearch website.